 Towards the end of 2014 Larsnes Mek.
 Verksted got a new majority shareholder.
 The Sandøy-based shipping company Rostein increased its stake in the shipyard to 68.75 %.
 Most of the original shareholders retained their shareholdings.
 Key personnel at the shipyard also joined the shareholders.
 Rostein AS is a family-driven shipping company with headquarters on the island of Harøy.
 The company is an important part of the world-leading well boat cluster in Møre og Romsdal county.

 The acquisition from Rostein AS was to be a golden edge collaboration between the yard and the shipping company.
 From the end of 2014 onwards until mid-2021, Larsnes delivered 8 live fish carriers with the same design to the shipping company.
 The vessels are seen in the market as the most advanced in well-boat technology, developed together with Skipskompetanse AS and Rostein.
 In addition, 5 fishing vessels were to be delivered to different fishing companies within the coastal seine fleet in the same period.

 In 2015-2016 the planning began to do some upgrades of the facilities for the employees.
 The year after the new production hall for machinery, piping, and new modern warehouse was finished.
 In the years to follow, the board starts to plan a large-scale development of the yard.

 The new facilities will consist of a drydock with a covered hall, new quays, and an administration building containing offices, wardrobes, and a canteen.
 It will be among the most modern and cost-efficient yards along the Norwegian coast and will serve the need for re-building, maintenance, and repairs of the fishing and live fish carrier fleet.
-According to the time schedule, the dock will be ready for use in the last quarter of 2022.
+According to the time schedule, the dock will be ready for use during the first quarter of 2023.